 - Use the left arrow key to place the cursor to the right of ">" on line 3. - Press the CLR key until the desired operational mode is displayed.
-For example, to select QuickFix[TM] mode, press the CLR key until "QUICKFIX" is displayed. - With the cursor over "OK?", press the ENT key to accept the operational mode.
+For example, to select QuickFix[TM] mode, press the CLR key until "QUICKFIX" is displayed. - Use the right arrow key to place the cursor over "OK?". - Press the ENT key to accept the operational mode.